PEO ACWA Introduction

 Public Law 102-484 required the Secretary of the Army to create Chemical Demilitarization Citizens’ Advisory Commissions, or CACs.

-The CAC provides a vital link between the community and the Department of Defense (DOD) by providing a forum for exchanging information about chemical weapons disposal efforts.
-It exists to represent community and state interests to the U.S. Army and DOD.
-Its mission is to provide a mechanism for the thorough and objective exchange of information among the citizens of Colorado and Kentucky, the Army and other organizations involved in the chemical weapons demilitarization program.
+The CACs provide a vital link between the community and the Department of Defense (DOD) by providing a forum to exchange information about chemical weapons stockpile destruction, with a current focus on the safe closure of the destruction facilities.
+They exist to represent community and state interests to the U.S. Army and DOD.
+Their mission is to provide a mechanism for the thorough and objective exchange of information among the citizens of Colorado and Kentucky, the U.S. Army and other organizations involved in the chemical weapons demilitarization program.

 To learn more, visit the Facts: Chemical Demilitarization Citizens’ Advisory Commission Legislation page.